Pwhsky/active-matter-thesis/readme.txt

 #Requirements:
-Linux with G++, Pandas, Matplotlib.
+Linux with G++, Pandas, Matplotlib, FFmpeg for movie creation

 #Luxury:
 CPU with > 4 cores